neiqo/billboardhot100-web-scraper/README.md

-# Billboard Year-end Hot 100 Songs Scraper
+# Billboard Year-end Hot 100 Songs Web Scraper

 This project is to scrape data from Billboard's website and analyze the hot 100 songs from 2010-2022